prvmalik/CKD-Quakification/re_output/Atenolol_healthy.md

 | GFR fraction                                 | 1.0 |

 Atenolol undergoes renal transportation via MATE proteins (MATE1, MATE2/2-K) and OCT proteins (OCT2/SLC22A2).<sup>50</sup> The OCT2 proteins draw atenolol through the basolateral side of the proximal tubule cells and the MATE proteins excrete the drug into the urine from the apical side of the proximal tubule cells.
 The kinetics of the two transporters are difficult to identify individually.
-However, it was assumed that atenolol’s efflux is rate limited by MATE proteins and that the $\text{Permeability\ x\ Surface\ Area}$ product was sufficiently fast enough to populate atenolol in the renal epithelium.
+However, it was assumed that atenolol’s efflux is rate limited by MATE proteins and that the Permeability x Surface Area product was sufficiently fast enough to populate atenolol in the renal epithelium.
 Therefore, the unknown kinetics of transport proteins were simplified into one net efflux transport protein which was represented on the apical side of the kidney.
 This simplified process of the OCT transport system is referred to as OCT throughout this report.
 To allow the process to follow linear kinetics, the K<sub>m</sub> of OCT was fixed at a high value (200 µM).<sup>51</sup>

 The PK-Sim Standard and Rodgers and Rowland methods to calculate partition coefficients were evaluated with logP and OCT V<sub>max</sub> for optimization to the IV datasets describing atenolol disposition.
 The observed PK data were best described by using the PK-Sim Standard method for partition coefficient.
 The PK-Sim Standard method was also used for the calculation of cell permeability.